Deterministic Identification Over Channels With Power Constraints: Main Results - DMC

-where $\theta(\epsilon)=H_2(\epsilon) + \epsilon\log |\X|$ tends to zero as $\epsilon\to 0$.
+tends to zero as $\epsilon\to 0$.
 The first inequality holds by a simple combinatoric argument.
-Namely, counting the number of sequences with up to $n\epsilon$ different entries compared to a given $x^n$, we have $\binom{n}{n\epsilon}$ orderings for the locations of those entries, and $|\X|$ possible values for each of those entries.
+Namely, counting the number of sequences with up to $n\epsilon$ different entries compared to a given $x^n$, we have $\binom{n}{n\epsilon}$ optional choices for the locations of those entries, and $|\X|$ possible values for each of those entries.
 The last inequality follows from Stirling's approximation \cite[Example 11.1.3]{Cover}.
 Hence,

-Consider a random sequence $\bar{X}^n$ that is uniformly distributed over the type class $\T(p_X)$.
+for every given collection of sequences, $u_1,\ldots,u_M\in\T(p_X)$.
+Consider a random sequence $\bar{X}^n$ that is uniformly distributed over the type class $\T(p_X)$, and statistically independent of $U_1,\ldots,U_M$.
+We use this external sequence as an auxiliary in the derivation below.
 Then,

-for sufficiently large $n$.
-The first equality follows from the definition of $A_i$ in (\ref{Eq.Ai}) and because $U_1,\ldots,U_M$ are statistically independent, and the second inequality line is due to \cite[Th.~11.1.3]{Cover}.
+The first equality follows from the definition of $A_i$ in (\ref{Eq.Ai}) and because $U_1,\ldots,U_M$ are statistically independent.
+The second equality holds because $U_i$ and $\bar{X}^n$ are both uniformly distributed over the type class of $p_X$.
+The inequality follows as $\Pr(\F_1)\leq\Pr(\F_1\cup\F_2)$ for every pair $\F_1$, $F_2$ of probabilistic events.
+Since $\bar{X}^n$ is uniformly distributed over $\T(p_X)$, we have

+for sufficiently large $n$, where the first inequality follows from (\ref{Eq.DSphereVolume}), and the second is due to standard type class properties \cite[Th.~11.1.3]{Cover}.
 The last expression tends to zero as $n\rightarrow\infty$, provided that